thejeswi/Alice/README.md

 # Alice
-Code to create a simple Parallax website (using pagepiling.js ) Create slides without adding templates.
+Code to create a simple Parallax website (using pagepiling.js ) or just slides!
+Create slides without adding templates.

 Built with Flask for easy expandability.